JasonBarnabe/UserAgent/README.md

 User Agent
 =========

 User Agent is a Vanilla Forums plug-in.
 User Agent shows what browser people are posting with.
 For common browsers, it will show that browser's icon; for uncommon, it will show that browser's name.
 Hover the name/logo for a tooltip that indicates full User Agent string.
-Live example.

 User Agent will only record data while it's enabled, so anything posted before you install it will not show the browser data.